-After the value of the businesses is measured relative to the mission statement, what should happen is the subdivision into main products and services, then the service would be entered into the Program Evaluation Matrix.
+After the value of the businesses is measured relative to the mission statement, the next step is dividing the business into core products and services.
+These are then entered into the Program Evaluation Matrix.

 What is the Program Evaluation Matrix?

 It is a visual device that eases the analysis of the products and services in the main portfolio.
 While the products and services are tested using the Program Evaluation Matrix, a few assumptions have to be made though:

 - The allocation of resources is usually competitive, so it is viewed in a competitive environment in the Program Evaluation Matrix.

-- The priority is providing optimum service to a small or focused market than bad one to a bigger market.
+- The priority is providing optimum service to a small or focused market than a bad one to a bigger market.

 - It is only logical economically to leave the bad programs to strong competition and focus on getting the potentially good programs from easier competition.